 Author Archive | admin

-Dr. Julie High is a Project Manager for California Consulting.
+Dr. Julie High is a Senior Project Manager for California Consulting.
 Julie has over twenty-five years experience in grant writing for education.
 She has secured more than $35 million in educational grant funding, with over $25 million for one school district.

 Julie has experience working in many roles in public education: high school teacher, staff development specialist, middle school instructional coach, preschool director, after school program director, elementary principal, and director of program evaluation and IT.
 Throughout all of these primary roles Julie focused on improving education for traditionally underserved populations with successful Federal and State grant funding.
 In 1994 Julie organized a community collaborative of private businesses and social service agencies to improve services to the outlying community.
 This collaborative continues to meet and promote community health through its current family resource center base.